Clatherine/be-nc-news-/README.md

 This project is my first hosted back-end project, which culminates the back-end part of my course at NorthCoders.
 The project hosts a database containing information about articles and comments on articles on a range of topics, by a range of authors.

-To clone this repo, please fork it and clone it using git clone [your forked url]
+To clone this repo, please clone it using git clone.

 Before you start:
 1. You will need to install the following: